List of solar arrays installed and applied for.

 In the battle against global warming, solar power provides one of the best tools, since it essentially directly captures the heat of the sun and turns it into electricity.
 However, it requires large solar arrays, whether on roofs or in open fields.
 Around Kingsville, one sees more and more roof-mounted systems.
-We now have one medium-sized ground-mounted array installed by SGC Power at the end of Pfeffers Rd adjacent to I-95, installed on land that George Majchrzak recently purchased.
+We now have one medium-sized ground-mounted array installed by SGC Power at the end of Pfeffers Rd adjacent to I-95, installed on land that George Majchrzak purchased back in 2011, maybe with this intention.
 According to information at the required zoning hearing, it produces 2.1 MegaWatts and takes up about 6 acres.
-SGC Power had previously installed a system at Glen Meadows Retirement community on Glen Arm Rd (apparently without the need for a hearing) that also takes up about 6 acres.
+SGC Power had previously installed a system at Glen Meadows Retirement community on Glen Arm Rd (apparently without the need for a hearing) that also takes up about 4.4 acres.

 On August 29, 2016, it was announced by County Executive Kevin Kamenetz that the county will install 4 systems around the County with a total of 21 MegaWatts of capacity.
 One will be on "unused portions" of Mt Vista Park.
 It is unclear whether County officials consulted with the community before announcing these plans.
 It appears not.